Feeds:

 Posts Tagged ‘Comics’

-Students of English Literature should be eternally grateful for this Graphic Novel adaptation of a core classic.
+Students of English Literature should be eternally grateful for this Graphic Novel adaptation of a core curriculum classic.

 The simple black and white noir-style graphics contemporise the satirical content whilst aiding differentiation between the many realms and circles in Dante’s compelling trawl through a unique afterlife.